nikhilanand03/website-elec-iitm/README.md

+# Electronics Club IITM

+This is my repository containing the Electronics Club Website which was made based on the Skinny Bones Jekyll Starter but was modified accordingly.
+Check out [this link](nikhilanand03.github.io/website-elec-iitm/) to see the result of this project.

+---

 # Skinny Bones Jekyll Starter

 Just a little something I'm using to jump start a site refresh.
 I like to think of it as a starter for building your own Jekyll site.
 I purposely keep the styling minimal and bare to make it easier to add your own flare and markup.